cytoscape/cytoscape.js-blog/_posts/2016-07-04-social-network.md

     +-- index.html
 ```

-If you're interested in running the graph to see what it looks like, comment out the call to `options.layout.run()` in `addFollowersByLevel()` and the `layout` property of `options` in the `submitButton` listener function since a layout function is not yet defined.
+If you're interested in running the graph to see what it looks like, comment out the call to `cy.layout(options.layout)` in `addFollowersByLevel()` and the `layout` property of `options` in the `submitButton` listener function since a layout function is not yet defined.
 Then, you'll have enough of the graph done to reload and see a graph that you can drag around!

 If you don't see anything, make sure you've a web server running (`npm install -g http-server` is a good start) in the `twitter-graph` directory.